Koudela/eArc-eventTree/doc/routing.md

 In the `destination` and the `beyond` phase the traveling scheme is altered to a wide search on the accessed tree parts.
 This means all children of the destination leaf are visited.
 Then all children of these children are visited.
-If this is completed all children of the children of the children of the destination leaf are visited and so on provided no listener inhibits the traveling.
+When this is completed all children of the children of the children of the destination leaf are visited and so on provided no listener inhibits the traveling.

-The listener can listen to a specific phase or to `access`.
-The `access` type is active in all phases.
+The listener can listen to a specific phase or to more phases.
+The `EventRouter::PHASE_ACCESS` type is shortcut for being active in all phases.

 ## other influences